KOMU-TV

 KOMU-TV (channel 8) is a television station licensed to Columbia, Missouri, United States, serving the Columbia–Jefferson City market as an affiliate of NBC and The CW Plus.
 The station's studios and transmitter are located on US 63 southeast of downtown Columbia.
-Owned by the University of Missouri, KOMU-TV is one of only two commercial full-power television stations in the United States to be owned by a public university (alongside WVUA in Tuscaloosa, Alabama); the majority of television stations owned by a public university are non-profit PBS member stations.
+Owned by the University of Missouri and operated by the Missouri School of Journalism, KOMU-TV is one of only two commercial television stations in the United States to be operated by a public university, alongside the University of Alabama's WVUA-CD; all other such stations are non-profit PBS member stations.

 History

-KOMU-TV was the brainchild of longtime University of Missouri journalism professor Edward C. Lambert, who wanted to give journalism students a hands-on experience by working at a full-fledged commercial station.
-It began airing an analog signal on VHF channel 8 on December 21, 1953, and carried programming from all four major networks at the time, but was a primary NBC affiliate.
+KOMU-TV was the brainchild of Edward C. Lambert, a longtime journalism professor at the University of Missouri, and Lester E. Cox, chairman of the Television Committee of the Board of Curators, who wanted to give journalism students a hands-on experience by working at a full-fledged commercial station.
+Cox presented a request to the FCC, earning a grant for commercial operation in January 1953.
+The station began airing an analog signal on VHF channel 8 on December 21, 1953, and carried programming from all four major networks at the time, but was a primary NBC affiliate.
 It lost both DuMont and CBS in 1955 when KRCG (channel 13) began operations from nearby Jefferson City.
 The two then shared ABC until 1971 when KCBJ-TV (channel 17, now KMIZ) launched, leaving KOMU as a full-time NBC station.
 From January 22 through April 23, 1955, KOMU temporarily originated a live prime time ABC network show, Ozark Jubilee.

 On March 11, 1969, the original studios of KOMU were heavily damaged by an explosion and a fire (caused by an air conditioner failure), forcing the station to go off the air during NBC's Tuesday Night at the Movies.
 Nobody was reported injured when the blast occurred.
 The station returned to the air the following week after the fire was extinguished.